Home Advantage for Prosperity: Botswana, Diamonds & De Beers

 April 2, 2021

 This article seeks to examine the impact of moving, sorting and selling its diamond to Botswana.
 Botswana is the largest producer of diamonds.
 Diamond already accounts for 80% of Botswana’s export earnings and 35% of its Gross Domestic Product (GDP).
-It is the most important GDP contributor.
+According to Grey Dynamics Africa Intelligence Assessment, it is the most important GDP contributor.
 Mining in Botswana created 3,200 industrial jobs, and it is the largest manufacturing sub-sector in Botswana.
 There were two opposing views about moving De Beers operations to Botswana.
 This piece makes predictions on the implications of the former based on recent trends in the global diamond markets.

-3. If global production drops by about 33% by 2030, sale and production of synthetic diamonds made from Asia will increase.
-Hence, Botswana will drop in diamond production and result in a loss of over $1 billion by 2040.
+KJ-3.
+If global production drops by about 33% by 2030, the sale and production of synthetic diamonds made from Asia will increase.
+Hence, Botswana will drop in diamond production and result in a loss of over $1million by 2040.

-4. Price of a natural diamond will increase by over 4% yearly, starting anytime from 2025.
+KJ-4.
+The price of natural diamonds will increase by over 4% yearly, starting anytime from 2025.
 This is because the demand will likely increase as global production approaches the forecasted shortage in 2030.
 Producers like Botswana will leverage this to make more profit than usual before 2030.